oliviacarlisle/AI-CSV-Parser/README.md

 2. Correctly handles line breaks within quoted fields
 3. Preserves incomplete lines between chunks
 4. Uses the first row as headers to create structured objects
+5. Sends processed rows to OpenAI for data cleaning and structuring
+6. Writes the cleaned data to a JSON output file

 ## License